nagrampai/papyrus/user-story.md

 ## Other notes / Constraints
 * Flat number should have an additional 0 for three digit flat numbers.
 Eg. D0703 , instead of D703.
+* Book ID cannot exceed 5 digits at the moment.
+This will need a minor code change to increase.